scverse/squidpy_notebooks/docs/source/auto_examples/image/compute_segment_hne.rst

 For a general example of how to use :func:`squidpy.im.segment` see :ref:`sphx_glr_auto_examples_image_compute_segment_fluo.py`.

-Note that we only provide very basic segmentation models.
+Note that we only provide a basic built-in segmentation model.
 If you require precise cell-segmentation and cell-counts, you might want to add more pre-processing and/or use a pre-trained model to do the segmentation (using :class:`squidpy.im.SegmentationCustom`).

 .. seealso::

-    See :ref:`sphx_glr_auto_examples_image_compute_segment_fluo.py` for an example on how to calculate a cell-segmentation of a fluorescence image.
+    - :ref:`sphx_glr_auto_examples_image_compute_segment_fluo.py` for an example on how to calculate a cell-segmentation of a fluorescence image.
+    - `Nuclei Segmentation using Cellpose <../../external_tutorials/tutorial_cellpose_segmentation.ipynb>`_ for a tutorial on using Cellpose as a custom segmentation function
+    - `Nuclei Segmentation using StarDist <../../external_tutorials/tutorial_stardist.ipynb>`_ for a tutorial on using StarDist as a custom segmentation function

 ..
-GENERATED FROM PYTHON SOURCE LINES 20-32
+GENERATED FROM PYTHON SOURCE LINES 21-33

 .. code-block:: default